ethangutk/Outrageous-Blades/README.md

 <br><br><br>

 ## ℹ About The Game
 In 2016, I made this game when I was 15 years old, and the total development time was around 5-6 months.
-It was an addition to my "Outrageous" game series that I had on ROBLOX at the time.
+It was an addition to my "Outrageous" game series that I had on ROBLOX.
 This game is a highly interactive and intense battle.
 The game features seven minigames and thirty-two maps involving hundreds of ways minigames can play out.
-Players will earn in-game currency to spend on different types of cosmetic items, like sword skins, player trails, pets, and chests with random items.
+Players will earn in-game currency to spend on cosmetic items, like sword skins, player trails, pets, and chests with random items.
 The more a player will battle, the more in-game experience they will collect.
 Leveling up your character will give opportunities to upgrade how strong the player will be in battle.
 The cartoon-style adventure gives players a fun experience making it easy to play for hours!<br><br>

 <h6 align="center">(excluding blank and duplicate lines)</h6>
 <table align="center">